awsteiner/o2scl/doc/o2scl/sphinx/usage.rst

 One can instruct the library to use the GSL-like O₂scl error handler :cpp:var:`o2scl::alt_err_hnd` by default, by defining the constant ``O2SCL_USE_GSL_HANDLER``.
-This is also useful if one wants to compile without C++ exceptions (which does have a small overhead).
+This is also useful if one wants to compile without C++ exceptions (e.g. to avoid the small overhead incurred with C++ exceptions).

 What is an error?
 -----------------